SteveLTN/https-portal/README.md

 The variables `CUSTOM_NGINX_GLOBAL_HTTP_CONFIG_BLOCK` and `CUSTOM_NGINX_SERVER_PLAIN_CONFIG_BLOCK` can be used to add your own Nginx statements to the global `http` block or to the plaintext (non-SSL) `server` blocks.

-In the rare case that you want to change the handling of `/.well-known/acme-challenge/` requets, setting `ACME_CHALLENGE_BLOCK` will override the default configuration.
+In the rare case that you want to change the handling of `/.well-known/acme-challenge/` requests, setting `ACME_CHALLENGE_BLOCK` will override the default configuration.
 Check out the [Nginx config templates](https://github.com/SteveLTN/https-portal/tree/master/fs_overlay/var/lib/nginx-conf) for more details.

 ### Change Configuration Dynamically